aleivag/ure/README.md

  The group tail is similar as head, but it also has a "zero or more" operation, allowing it to match any (or none) secuence of a comma (`,`) followed by a number.
 The comma is ommited from the output.

- The final "unamed group" its the trailing comma group, with the close bracket, "]".
+ The final "unamed group" it's the trailing comma group, with the close bracket, "]".
 This whole group is then ignored, this is there mostly for demostrating purposes, but probably you dont need it since, you dont include that group in the modifier function.